But Chelsie Angeles “prioritises” magic circle dreams over vlogging stardom

 She’s also rubbed shoulders with the cast members of Made in Chelsea and former London mayoral candidate Zac Goldsmith.

-It’s an enviable lifestyle to lead — especially given the remuneration — but as fun as filming yourself waiting for food in Nandos or singing Christmas songs sounds, Angeles is clear: the law degree comes first.
+It’s an enviable lifestyle to lead — especially given the remuneration — but as fun as filming yourself waiting for food in Nandos or singing Christmas songs sounds, Angeles is clear: the law studies come first.
 She continued:

 I’m very big on prioritisation.
 My studies are the most important thing to me.
 I will always put it first so YouTube hasn’t negatively impacted my studies.
 However my next priority is YouTube so I have sacrificed going out with friends or going to the gym to get videos done.